JedraPeake/School/README.md

 - Developed a basic ui to query the tables, which were populated with data

 [See Project](https://github.com/JedraPeake/SE3309-Gym-Database)
-### SE 3313A: Operating Systems for Software Engineering
 ### SE 3316A: Web Technologies
 ----
 **Technologies Used**: MEAN Stack(MongoDB, Express.js, Angular, and Node.js)